louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### American Thyroid Association statement on outpatient thyroidectomy [^1915bb64].
 Thyroid (2013).
 Medium credibility.

-Outpatient thyroidectomy—postoperative hypocalcemia management specifies that calcium carbonate 2000 mg and calcitriol 0.25 mg may be administered together at symptom onset and repeated after 2 hours if relief is not experienced, and that intravenous calcium gluconate should be stocked in the outpatient clinic for immediate administration to promptly relieve severe symptomatic hypocalcemia.
+Outpatient thyroidectomy — postoperative hypocalcemia management specifies that calcium carbonate 2000 mg and calcitriol 0.25 mg may be administered together at symptom onset and repeated after 2 hours if relief is not experienced, and that intravenous calcium gluconate should be stocked in the outpatient clinic for immediate administration to promptly relieve severe symptomatic hypocalcemia.

 ---

 ### Monitoring guidance for patients with hypophosphatasia treated with asfotase alfa [^31b7ebcb].
 Molecular Genetics and Metabolism (2017).
 Medium credibility.

-Asfotase alfa—electrolyte and bone mineral monitoring for hypercalcemia and hypocalcemia in HPP is outlined as follows.
+Asfotase alfa — electrolyte and bone mineral monitoring for hypercalcemia and hypocalcemia in HPP is outlined as follows.
 Monitor serum PTH, calcium, phosphorus, and 25OHD concentrations and treat to achieve normal age concentrations.
 Calcium levels should be monitored very closely after initiating asfotase alfa in perinatal/infantile patients, and calcium and vitamin D supplementation may be needed during treatment.

 ---